 Hold on to your hats.
 Bernanke is driving the cab and he doesn't know whether to push the gas, leave it in neutral or brake.

 Consider SELLING July VIX v.
 BUYING AUG VIX futures if it goes EVEN to INVERTED.
 Currently 35 cents away ($350/spread).
-Also........You could give a look at Platinum long around 1385 (PLV13) with TIGHT STOP.
+Also........You could give a look at Platinum long around 1385 (PLV13) with TIGHT STOP.and Platinum

 Risk Disclaimer: This information is not to be construed as an offer to sell or a solicitation or an offer to buy the commodities and/ or financial products herein named.
 The factual information of this report has been obtained from sources believed to be reliable, but is not necessarily all-inclusive and is not guaranteed to be accurate.
 You should fully understand the risks associated with trading futures, options and retail off-exchange foreign currency transactions (“Forex”) before making any trades.
 Trading futures, options, and Forex involves substantial risk of loss and is not suitable for all investors.
 You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.
 You may lose all or more than your initial investment.
 Opinions, market data, and recommendations are subject to change without notice.
 Past performance is not necessarily indicative of future results.
 This report contains research as defined in applicable CFTC regulations.
 Both RCM Asset Management and the research analyst may have positions in the financial products discussed.